 Transactions often follow commercial investigation, however sometimes people just know what they want to buy.
 In all these cases the intention is to make a transaction and therefor transactional intent.

 Intent description: Keywords used by someone who wants to make a transaction, signup, download or register etc. They already know what transaction they want to do.

 Trigger words: Buy, Shop, Coupon, Discount, Price, Pricing, Order, Shipping, Delivery, Returns, Sale

 Of course there are exceptions for all intentions and some keywords may be interpreted ambiguously.
 However, if you look at the intention of a group of keywords you may find the most common intention.
 Remember to write your content based on the intention you have and you want your searchers to have.

-If you're looking for a tool that helps you to group keywords automatically and is data-driven, while keeping intention in mind check out KeyWI.
+If you're looking for a tool that helps you group keywords automatically, predicts search intent and suggests search marketing tasks check out KeyWI.